 Data Subjects: service users to whom data belong to.

 collection and management.
 If you are delivering your services

 directly to consumers (e.g. a fitness/disease tracking apps), then you are the

 If you are delivering your service to a hospital, and then the hospital delivers your services to its users, then you are not (usually) nominated as Data Controller.

-Note that Controllers have to satisfy administrative requirements that are listed later on.
+Note that Controllers have to satisfy organizational requirements that are listed later on.